Solaria's Blog

 So, what the fuck do these words mean?

 I intentionally chose "problematic" as a vauge term, because there is significant variation of beliefs in each group.
-"Problematic" ships can vary from toxic relationships to incest and pedophilia.
+Problematic ships can vary from toxic relationships to incest and pedophilia.

 My stance is: shipping toxic or even abusive relationships is fine; its an exploration of dynamic and characters more than anything.
 I would be lying if I said the Batman/Joker ship isn't interesting to me.
 Theres something homoerotic about having a perpetual rival you are obsessed with but cannot kill.
 Its also obvious these characters are bad for each other, and shipping them isn't to say theyre good for each other, but to say theres Something going on there.
-I believe you can write about something without condoning it in real life. - On the other hand I find ships between a character whos a child and one whos and adult to be too close to child porn to be worth defending.
-You can write about something as sensitive as child sex abuse in a way that is cathartic for survivors, without taking it lightly or sexualizing/romanticising it like ship art/fic often does.
-(If it's not already clear I do not support positive or erotic depictions of child sex abuse, real or fictional).
+I believe you can write about something without condoning it in real life.

-As is the case with many contraversial arguments, the urge to be right and paint the other side as awful people, throws nuance out the window.
+As is the case with many controversial arguments, the urge to be right and paint the other side as awful people, throws nuance out the window.
 I beg people to ask others what they mean when they say something, rather than to jump to the worst assumption.

 No I won't "Google it"